 The wind starts to howl and it is getting cold, the trail evens out and unbelievably we are where we want to be.
 We look around in the dark and finally settle on a place to camp among the trees, on a spur trail that breaks off to the right of the PCT.
-In the inky-black night with only our headlamps, we have no idea if we are close to the edge of the mountain for the amount of wind blowing around us.
+In the inky-black night with only our headlamps, we have no idea if we are close to tumbling off the mountain top.
+Maybe the wind will push us over.
 It doesn’t matter, I hurry to get the tent up.
 It is hard to do.
 I assure Shortcut that I think it’s a good idea to put on the outer shell of the tent.
 Tonight, he does not wish to see out into the dark.
 I know he is still scared.

 The wind chills us frozen and our hands get cold.
 Bugles is shivering uncontrollably but will not listen when I tell him to put on his jacket.
 Shortcut throws me the backpacks, I cram them to the back of our tent.
 While I get the sleeping bags and mats ready, he stakes the walls of the tent down.
 I help Bugles so that he will get into his sleeping bag to warm up.
 Shortcut is done with the stakes and climbs in.
 With the three of us, the cold outside stays put and we start to warm up.
 The wind pushes the top of our tent around but that is ok.
 We feel safe inside.